phoenix125/7dtdServerUpdateUtility/readme.txt

 (2018-12-24) v1.6
 - Added ability to run multiple instances of 7dtdServerUtil to manage multiple servers.
-- Fixed the instance when the "no .ini file found" error popup gets hidden behind the server is starting splash screen.
+- Fixed the instance when the "no .ini file found" error pop-up gets hidden behind the server is starting splash screen.
 - Tweaked notification window sizes a little more.

 (2018-12-23) v1.5